nappex/dotfiles/README.md

 If you want to load information from version control system, e.g. git, you can use tool in zsh called `vcs_info`.

+Sometimes you may receive an error to use `vcs_info`.
+Try to check or install package `zsh-vcs`, e.g. for Alpine Linux `apk add zsh-vcs`.

 For more information how to get vcs info and customize the return value for purpose of prompt you can check [offical docs](https://zsh.sourceforge.io/Doc/Release/User-Contributions.html#Version-Control-Information)

 ### Where to find information